saprmarks/dictionary_learning/README.md

 # Using trained dictionaries

-To use a dictionary, just import the dictionary class (currently only autoencoders are supported), initialize an `AutoEncoder`, and load a saved state_dict.
+To use a dictionary, just import the dictionary class (currently only autoencoders are supported), initialize an `AutoEncoder`, and load a saved state_dict (see a description for downloading our pretrained dictionaries below).
 ```python
 from dictionary_learning import AutoEncoder
 import torch